stevenjlho/leetcode/solutions/236. Lowest Common Ancestor of a Binary Tree/README.md

 ## Intuition

-The Lowest Common Ancestor (LCA) of two nodes `p` and `q` in a binary tree is the deepest (i.e., farthest from the root) node that has both `p` and `q` as descendants.
-We find the LCA by recursively traversing the tree and identifying the node where the paths to `p` and `q` from the root converge."
+The Lowest Common Ancestor (LCA) of two nodes `p` and `q` in a binary tree is the deepest node that has both `p` and `q` as descendants (where we allow a node to be a descendant of itself).
+We use a recursive traversal to find the LCA, returning early when either node is found and converging when both nodes have been found in different branches.

 ## Approach